flowroute/flowroute-sdk-v3-nodejs/README.md

 ### RoutesController

-Contains the methods required to create new inbound routes, view all of your account routes, and update primary and failover voice routes for your phone numbers.
+Contains the functions required to create new inbound routes, view all of your account routes, and update primary and failover voice routes for your phone numbers.

 *   [createAnInboundRoute(routeBody, callback)](#createaninboundrouteroutebody-callback) \- Creates a new inbound route which can then be assigned as either a primary or a failover voice route for a phone number on your account.
 *   [listInboundRoutes(options, callback)](#listinbounroutescallback) \- Returns a list of your inbound routes.
 From the list, you can then select routes to use as the primary and failover voice routes for phone numbers on your account.
 *   [updatePrimaryVoiceRouteForAPhoneNumber(updateprimaryvoicerouteforaphonenumbernumberid-routebody-callback)](#update_primary_voice_routenumber_id-route_body) \- Updates the primary voice route for a phone number.
-You must create the route first via the `create_an_inbound_route(routebody)` method.
+You must create the route first via the `create_an_inbound_route(routebody)` function.
 *   [updateFailoverVoiceRouteForAPhoneNumber(numberId, routeBody, callback)](#updatefailovervoicerouteforaphonenumbernumberid-routebody-callback) \- Updates the failover voice route for a phone number.
-You must create the route first via the `create_an_inbound_route(routebody)` method.
+You must create the route first via the `create_an_inbound_route(routebody)` function.

 ###   MessagesController

-Contains the methods required to send an MMS or SMS, and review a specific Message Detail Record (MDR) or a set of messages.
+Contains the functions required to send an MMS or SMS, and review a specific Message Detail Record (MDR) or a set of messages.

 *   [sendAMessage(messageBody, callback)](#sendamessagemessagebody-callback) \- Sends an SMS or MMS from a Flowroute long code or toll-free phone number to another valid phone number.
 *   [look\_up\_a\_message\_detail\_record()](#lookupamessagedetailrecordmessageid) \- Searches for a specific message record ID and returns a Message Detail Record (in MDR2 format).